Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ignals} often have underlying network structures, e.g., sensor, traffic, brain, and social networks.
-Graphs, consisting of sets of nodes and edges, are a fundamental tool to describe the relationship among entities.
-Graph edges and the corresponding edge weights can be used to capture the similarity between nodes (where a higher positive weight indicates greater similarity).
-Introducing a graph representation enables us to efficiently analyze signals on networks in many practical applications such as epidemics \cite{nowzari2016, ganesh2005}, transportation networks \cite{colizza2006}, and social networks \cite{zhang2014}.
+\IEEEPARstart{S}{ignals} often have underlying network structures, e.g., in sensor, traffic, brain, and social networks.
+Graphs, consisting of sets of nodes and edges, are fundamental tools for describing the relationship among entities.
+Graph edges and the corresponding edge weights can capture the similarity between nodes (where a higher positive weight indicates greater similarity).
+Introducing a graph representation enables us to efficiently analyze signals on networks in many practical applications, such as epidemics \cite{nowzari2016, ganesh2005}, transportation networks \cite{colizza2006}, and social networks \cite{zhang2014}.

 Even when data is not associated with an actual network, graphs are efficient tools to represent latent structures in the data.
 For example, a principal component analysis can be improved by imposing a prior based on graphs \cite{shahid2016, shang2012, zhang2013}.
 Graph-based image processing enables us to improve performance in several image processing tasks \cite{gadde2013, wang2014, onuki2016, elmoataz2008, couprie2013, ono2015}.
-However, graphs are not provided in many cases {\em a priori}.
+However, graphs are often not known {\em a priori}.

-{\it Graph learning} methods aim at identifying graphs from observed data \cite{dong2019, mateos2019, giannakis2018}.
-Each observation is a vector, and each entry corresponds to the observation at one node.
-The goal is to obtain the weights of all the edges connecting those nodes.
-Most graph learning methods identify a single static graph from all the observations \cite{kalofolias2016, dong2016, egilmez2017, pasdeloup2018, thanou2017, mei2017, chepuri2017, pavez2018, egilmez2018}.
+{\it Graph learning} methods aim at identifying graphs from observed data \cite{dong2019, mateos2019, giannakis2018, kadambari2020a, liu2019b, lodhi2020, chen2010}.
+Each observation is a vector, with each entry in the vector corresponding to an observation at one node.
+The goal of graph learning is to obtain the weights of all the edges connecting those nodes.
+Most graph learning methods identify a single static graph from all the observations \cite{kalofolias2016, dong2016, egilmez2017, pasdeloup2018, thanou2017, mei2017, chepuri2017, pavez2018, egilmez2018, pu2021, li2023,tamaru2024}.
 These {\it static graph learning} methods assume that the node relationships obtained from the observations do not change during the measurement process.
-However, in many applications where the observations are obtained over a period of time, a time-varying graph will provide a better model.
-Examples of such applications include estimation of the time-varying brain functional connectivity from EEG or fMRI data \cite{preti2017}, identification of temporal transit of biological networks such as protein, RNA, and DNA \cite{kim2014}, and inference of relationships among companies from historical stock price data \cite{hallac2017}, dynamic point cloud processing, and analysis of physical measurement data such as temperature.
-A straightforward approach to estimate a time-varying graph would consist of aggregating temporal observations into non-overlapping windows and then using an existing static graph learning method to estimate a graph for each time windows.
-However, such an approach would possess some drawbacks.